RyuzakiKK/AdxEssere/README.md

 # AdxEssere

-This is an University project for the Mobile Systems course.
+This is an University project for the Multimedia Systems course.

 This repository contains the source code of a site that allows to find local facilities.